torrent-file-editor/torrent-file-editor/README.md

 ---------------

 The Project is translated from English to several languages.
-There are Arabian, Czech, Dutch, French, German, Spanish, Hungarian, Italian, Korean, Russian, Simplified Chinese, Portuguese and Turkish translations available.
+There are Arabic, Czech, Dutch, French, German, Spanish, Hungarian, Italian, Korean, Russian, Simplified Chinese, Portuguese and Turkish translations available.
 I would be glad if you add new translations.
 You can translate the project to your native language with [Crowdin](https://crowdin.com/project/torrent-file-editor).